 Thirteen-year-old Billy opened Instagram and typed “buy Xanax” into the search bar.
-Instantly, the platform auto-filled dozens of results for him.
-He clicked on one of the suggested accounts and quickly connected to a social media drug dealer.
+Instantly, the social media platform auto-filled dozens of results.
+He clicked on one of the suggested accounts and quickly connected to an online drug dealer.

 Researchers Show the Ease of Social Media Drug Dealing

 Researchers at the Tech Transparency Project set up Instagram accounts representing several 13- to 15-year-old users.
-And what they found was alarming.
-On average, it took two clicks for the hypothetical teen to find a drug dealer.
+What they found was alarming.
+On average, it took two clicks to find a drug dealer.

 The researchers reported, “Not only did Instagram allow the hypothetical teens to easily search for age-restricted and illegal drugs, but the platform’s algorithms helped the underage accounts connect directly with drug dealers selling everything from opioids to party drugs.”

 A Meta (Facebook and Instagram’s parent company) spokesperson contended that drug sales are strictly prohibited on Instagram.
-And that they’ve improved detection technology to identify and remove content related to drug sales.
+They also noted that they’ve improved detection technology to identify and remove content related to drug sales.

-But Meta’s improved efforts aren’t stopping teens like Billy.
+However, Meta’s improved efforts aren’t stopping teens from using these platforms for unintended purposes, especially when workarounds exist.
 Instagram can ban hashtags for illegal substances, but what’s the point when the algorithm recommends alternatives instead?

 Drug Dealers Sell Online Without Fear